 When I came up with my first guitar lick, using the A minor pentatonic scale in its most commonly used guitar scale pattern, I was over the moon.

 It sounded like the real thing, and it was.

 I went back to my A minor pentatonic scale and came up with another guitar lick, and another and another.

 And it felt so easy!
 (In fact starting to improvise on guitar is not hard.)

 Though, by then, I had memorized all five guitar scale patterns of the minor pentatonic, during this binge, all guitar licks came out from the most commonly used guitar scale pattern of the minor pentatonic. (as we’ll see below).

 While this was a breakthrough in my guitar playing, as well as a memory I cherish, in hindsight I realize that I fell in love a bit too much with that particular scale pattern.

-That it became my comfort zone and by choosing to remain in that position all the time, I overlook the importance of connecting these different guitar scale patterns.
+That it became my comfort zone and by choosing to remain in that position all the time, I overlook the importance of connecting these different guitar scale patterns on the fretboard.

 I would, sometimes play in a different position, but still, I always used one scale position at a time.
 I always played in a box.

 The reason was that I believed connecting guitar scale patterns is such a laborious and boring task that’s not worth the effort.

 Except that it doesn’t have to be.

 Not if you are connecting guitar scale patterns and writing licks or solos at the same time.

 What we’ll do here is divide this process into smaller steps.
 Rather than show you guitar scale pattern exercises to repeat over and over again until the connection gets ingrained in your head, I’m going to show you a method you can use to connect scales and be creative at the same time.

 In this lesson we’ll be using two different guitar scale patterns from the A minor pentatonic, connect them, and then have some fun with them.

 Once you understand the process, you can apply it to any guitar scale pattern you want to connect.